PSUmodeling/Cycles/docs/index.md

 [(Back to top)](#contents)

-### Season.dat
+### Season.txt

-The season.dat file provides information about each crop harvest.
+The season.txt file provides information about each crop harvest.

 | Column Header  | Units      | Description |
 | -------------- | ---------- | ----------- |